my0373/photostamp/Readme.md

 This tool processes images by adding a diagonal orange watermark containing their relative path and filename.
 It uses Python and ImageMagick.

 ## Requirements
-- Docker installed on your system.
+- Docker / Podman installed on your system.

 ## Building the Docker Image